top of page

 £2 donation per person appreciated.

-Our current Museum Book Group read is The Tailor of Inverness by Matthew Zajak.
+Our current Museum Book Group read is Young Art and Old Hector by Neil Gunn..
 You can join our friendly group for tea, coffee, cake and lively discussion in person at the Museum or online via Zoom.
 If you'd like to take part please get in touch.

 bottom of page